-- Any actual and potential effects of allowing the activity (Section 104 (1) (a)); - Any relevant objectives and policies in the Tasman Regional Policy Statement and the Proposed Tasman Resource Management Plan (Section 104 (1) (b) ); - Any other relevant and reasonably necessary matter(s) to determine the consent (Section (1) (c)).
+- Any actual and potential effects of allowing the activity (Section 104 (1) (a)); - Any relevant objectives and policies in the Tasman Regional Policy Statement and the Proposed Tasman Resource Management Plan (Section 104 (1) (b)); - Any other relevant and reasonably necessary matter(s) to determine the consent (Section 104 (1) (c)).

-In respect of Section 104 (1) (b), the Proposed Tasman Resource Management Plan is now considered to be the dominant planning document, given its progress through the public submission and decision-making process.
+In respect of Section 104 (1) (b), the Tasman Resource Management Plan is now partially operative and is the dominant planning document.